 John and I met during freshman orientation at ABC University back in 2000.
 After surviving the myriad of icebreakers, we quickly became inseparable and our friendship took off.

-We roomed together sophomore year so I can personally attest John kept the dorm immaculate and was incredibly respectful of those living around him.
-Our dorm was next to the main entrance to the building and I always knew when John was coming back because he was the only one to close the main door softly behind him.
+We roomed together sophomore year so I can personally attest that John kept the dorm immaculate and was incredibly respectful of those living around him.
+Our dorm was next to the building's main entrance and the front door would slam shut hundreds of times a day but not when John came home.
+He was the only one to close it softly behind him.

 I purchased a co-op apartment three years ago and last year joined my building’s board.
 I can unequivocally state that John will be an incredibly respectful member of your community and cannot recommend him highly enough.